MininduKothalawala/AngularAppBackend/README.md

 # Pearson Practical Test.
-(Backend)
+(Back-end)
 ## This project was created as the solution for the Practical Test of Pearson Lanka.

-This backend part was created by using the Spring Boot framework
+This Back-end part was created by using the Spring Boot framework

 If you want to run this application please follow few steps as below